Harry388/vue-dialog-src/README.md

 When this button is clicked a dialog box will appear with the message `Are you sure?` and a yes and no button.
 The dialog box will disapear after these are pressed

-When using the directive the preset name can be passed in as the directive argument
+When using the directive the preset name can be passed in as the directive argument<br>
 This:
 ```html
 <button v-dialog:confirm>Click Me!</button>